dylanopen/dylancode.dev/src/content/docs/decimal-prefixes.md

 ---
-title: Unit prefixes
+title: Decimal prefixes
 ---

-By adding a unit prefix after a unit, we change the *magnitude* (power of 10) of the unit/amount.
+By adding a decimal unit prefix after a unit, we change the *magnitude* (power of 10) of the unit/amount.

 For example, 1 **kilo**metre (km) is $1000$ metres (m), or $10^3$ metres.